CONSERVATION WORK

 Common pit viper hibernaculum habitat, with crevices and rock piles to burrow in.
 2024-2025. *CLICK ON PHOTOS TO ENLARGE

 More pit viper denning habitat.
 The photo to bottom right captures some of the human behavior I run into on these trips into the field.
-While I do my best to get permission when I visit sites on private property, or permits on select public lands,, sometimes I end up in places where signs point me in strange new directions.
+While I do my best to get permission when I visit sites on private property, or permits on select public lands, sometimes I end up in places where signs point me in strange new directions (evidence in bottom right photo).
+I should also add, these rocky areas that snakes call home are few and far between.
+Most rocky ledges in the woods are not snake dens, but often harbor other important species of wildlife.
 2024-2025 *CLICK ON PHOTOS TO ENLARGE

 More On Habitat, Crevice Dens, Ledge Mysteries & Conservation Work